-- Dates, and method(s) of nutrient applications, source of nutrients, and rates of application, - Weather conditions and soil moisture at the time of application; lapsed time to manure incorporation; rainfall or irrigation event, - Crops planted, planting and harvest dates, yields, nutrient analyses of harvested biomass, and crop residues removed, - Dates of plan review, name of reviewer, and recommended changes resulting from the review, and - All enhanced efficiency fertilizer products used.
+- soil, plant tissue, water, manure, and organic by-product analyses resulting in recommendations for nutrient application, - quantities, analyses and sources of nutrients applied, - dates, and method(s) of nutrient applications, source of nutrients, and rates of application, - weather conditions and soil moisture at the time of application; lapsed time to manure incorporation; rainfall or irrigation event,

+- crops planted, planting and harvest dates, yields, nutrient analyses of harvested biomass, and crop residues removed. - · dates of plan review, name of reviewer, and recommended changes resulting from the review, and - all enhanced efficiency fertilizer products used.